learn-mongodb-the-hardway/mongodb-index-recommender/docs_template/content/tutorials/quickstart.md

 ---

 Welcome to the QuickStart guide.
 In this guide we are going to cover how to use the tool to extract a list of optimized indexes for a MongoDB collection.
-We are going to showcase how the tool can extract index candidates from the `system. profile` collection, merge it with existing collection indexes and optimize the indexes.
+We are going to showcase how the tool can extract index candidates from the `system.profile` collection, merge it with existing collection indexes and optimize the indexes.

 1. Preload some dummy data into a running MongoDB instance.
     - Create an existing index.